6 SAFE and natural ways to keep deer out of your yard, vegetable garden and landscape plants.

 The national deer population, now estimated at 25 million to 30 million, has been growing for decades.
 Not only have deer adapted to encroaching suburbia, but they have benefited from a series of mild winters, an increase in newly developed areas being declared off limits for hunters and a decline in hunting in some parts of the country… Curtis [wildlife biologist Paul Curtis of Cornell University] said.
 “Deer populations are already at densities a biologist wouldn’t have dreamed of 10 years ago.”

-Specific methods for keeping deer away vary depending on the local population, available food supplies, cost, plants’ damage-tolerance and types of plants grown.
+Specific methods for preventing deer damage depend on the local population, available food, cost, damage-tolerance and types of plants grown.
 Many solutions are available, but nothing is absolutely foolproof (see Oh Deer… Not My Garden!).
-Here are some suggestions and products:
+Here are some of our recommended products and techniques.

 Wire Cages – Small wire cages around beds or individual plants rather than the entire property can be used to protect plantings.